ajhelmstetter/afrodyn/beast_tutorial.md

 ### Build genetrees

-As in Hybpiper using the genetrees.sh script
+As in Hybpiper using the genetrees.sh script.
+Make sure that paralog tree files are also removed.

 ### Calculating root-to-tip variance